nithin212/Classification-Supervised-Learning/README.md

 ##### - List of files present in this Repository.

 - Logistic Regression Code- "Logistic Regression.ipynb" .
-- How to find right threshold for Classfifcation is present in the file called "Selecting the right threshold value using ROC curve.pynb"  file
+- How to find right threshold for Classfifcation is present in the file called "Selecting the right threshold value using ROC curve.pynb"  file.